 Since leaving the music-biz executive ranks, Robert Steven Williams has put in his 10,000 hours.
 He is an award-winning filmmaker and novelist.
-His critically acclaimed full-length documentary, Gatsby in Connecticut, featuring Sam Waterston, was selected by ten film festivals in 2020 and won Best New England film at the Mystic Film Festival.
+His critically acclaimed full-length documentary, Gatsby in Connecticut, featuring Sam Waterston and Keir Dullea, was chosen by The New Yorker as one of 36 films for Best Movies of 2020.
+It was selected by ten film festivals that year and also won Best New England film at the Mystic Film Festival.

 His first novel, My Year as a Clown, released on the indie imprint Against the Grain Press, received the silver medal for popular fiction from the Independent Publisher Book Awards in 2013.